 in the Middle East

-The region’s very first water, sanitation and hygiene master’s will be launched at this university in September 2020.
+The region’s very first water, sanitation and hygiene master’s was launched at this university in February 2021.

 New master’s: addressing the challenges of water provision in the Middle East